icedwater/lolpi/README.md

 ## Languages

  - Python 2.7 (I know it's deprecated, but it's installed here.)
+ - Python 3.8

 ## Performance

-This is done on Ubuntu 18.04 in WSL1 with ~16GB of memory.
+The initial benchmark was done on Ubuntu 18.04 in WSL1 with ~16GB of memory.

  - squaresix-2.7 takes 1m41s to get 3.14159264498238988139 (20M terms)

+Comparing this with a DigitalOcean droplet running Ubuntu 20.04 with ~1GB of memory:

+ - squaresix-3.8 takes 0m17.479s to get 3.141592587597036 (14.7M terms)